matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 **Types of Attacks**
 > Cyphertext-Only Attack - Only given cyphertext, basically unbreakable.
-> Known-Plaintext Attack - We know the plaintext that was used
+> Known-Plaintext Attack - We know the plaintext that was used, and we can see the cyphertext generated from that plaintext.
+We then try to figure out how the plaintext became the cyphertext, popular for communications around email systems and headers.
-> Chosen Plaintext Attack
+> Chosen Plaintext Attack -
 > Chosen Ciphertext Model